dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_reading.md

 >
 > 2. If your answer is “No”, look back to the reading or lesson to try again.
 Also, make note of the topics you still have to learn and revisit these in the future.
 You can also reach out to your professor or use other resources to accomplish these goals.

+For more guidance on asking for help, click on "Help Seeking."

 <p class='question'>“What did I do that worked well?
 What should I change”</p>